gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

     </div>
 </div>

-Only newly added commits, branches, and pull requests upload to Jira Cloud when you enable this setting.
-To upload the entire history of an integration or repository, remove the integration/repository and then add it back.
+Only newly added commits, branches, and pull requests upload to Jira Cloud when enabled.
+To upload the entire history of an integration or repository, remove it and add it back.

 <div class="bbb-callout bbb--alert">
     <div class="irow">